What is 13-Week Cash Flow Model (TWCF)?

 Accounts receivable roll-forward

-Historical inventory will usually come from a company’s inventory ledger.
+Historical inventory data usually comes from a company’s inventory ledger.
 The roll-forward adds inventory purchase forecasts and subtracts COGS forecasts (projected on the income statement).
 The purchase forecast is arrived at by forecasting inventory turnover / or days of inventory on hand (DIOH).
 Notice, the inventory roll has no impact on cash disbursements directly – only indirectly via the AP roll-forward (below).

 Accounts Payable Roll-Forward